gregwhitaker/stripe-example/README.md

 ## Prerequisites

 ## Running the Example
+The example can be run using the following Gradle command:

+    # ./gradlew run

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/stripe-example/issues).